Shreya Ghoshal: Voice

 Ghoshal is noted for her wide vocal range, and versatility.
 What makes Ghoshal remarkable among her contemporaries, according to The Indian Express is, the "serenity in her voice" and the "enviable range".
 Further complimenting her versatile vocal range, they noted: "The honey-dipped inflection of [her voice], which once put in the recording studio, can turn into naughty, sensuous, serious, sad, comic and pure classical, depending on the requirement of the job".
 Naming her as the "most versatile singer of this generation", India West remarked the smoothness of her voice when flowing from "lower registers to higher notes".
 According to The Times of India, Ghoshal maintains the "touch of versatility" with her music by singing different style of songs from classical to pure commercial music.
+Ghoshal is also noted for her voice quality, expressions and incredible ability to master pronunciation across different languages.
+Ghoshal has admitted in various interviews that language has never been a barrier when it comes to her craft and she is particular about her diction and expressions in every language she sings.
 In 2003, Ghoshal admitted that she modulates her voice well, hence "none of the music directors have yet been able to label me".
+Film Companion described her as the stable sound of female desire and expression in Hindi Cinema.

-Ghoshal took vocal lessons and did workshops with Kalyanji Virji Shah, where she learnt the technique about "throw of voice, straight notes, vibratos".
-She considers classical music training as an asset in playback since it "keeps one's voice fit and fresh".
+Ghoshal took vocal lessons and did workshops with Kalyanji Virji Shah, where she learnt the technique about "throw of voice, straight notes, vibratos."
+She considers classical music training as an asset in playback since it "keeps one's voice fit and fresh."
 Music director Shekhar Ravjiani praised Ghoshal for her singing versatility.
 According to Sonu Nigam, the best quality about Ghoshal is that the expressions come perfectly along with mannerisms.
 Music director and singer M. Jayachandran praised Ghoshal by saying, "It is amazing how she writes down the lyrics in Hindi and then gives her signature nuanced expressions to Malayalam words".
 During her interviews, Ghoshal mentioned, "I cannot sing double meaning songs or the songs which have vulgar lyrics".